 Table of Contents

-This secret ingredient is the best way to get crispy air fry potato cubes.
+This secret ingredient is the best way to get crispy air fryer mini potatoes.

 Using chives is a great way to add freshness and a pop of colour to the recipe.
 They add a delicious onion and garlic flavour to recipes.

-Rapeseed oil is my favourite type of oil to use in recipes because of its affordability.
+Rapeseed oil is my favourite type of oil to use in recipes with a high heat due to it’s smoke point and affordability.
 If you have another oil on hand, like olive oil, you can use that instead.

 See the recipe card for full information on ingredients and quantities.